 3. Consumer Representation on Bicycle Helmet Standards Committees

-BHSI continues to be active on the ASTM F8.53 Headgear Subcommittee.
+BHSI continues to work on the ASTM F08.53 Headgear Subcommittee.
 We work on various task groups and participate actively in drafting and updating standards.
-BHSI sends a representative to all ASTM F-8 Committee meetings For 2013 that will include a May meeting in Indianapolis and a November meeting in Jacksonville, FL.
-BHSI's Director currently is Co-Vice Chair of the ASTM F08.53 subcommittee and Membership Secretary of the F08 Committee.
+BHSI sends a representative to all ASTM F08 Committee meetings.
+For 2021 that could possibly include meeting again in person if travel and meetings become safe.
+BHSI's Executive Director is Membership Secretary of the ASTM F08 Committee.

-BHSI also participates in periodic Consumer Product Safety Commission meetings to discuss the Federal bicycle helmet standard.
-We will send a representative to any CPSC meetings organized during the year.
-We will also continue to cover CPSC meetings on helmet-related subjects, and periodic meetings of the International Consumer Product Health and Safety Organization where CPSC staff brief the membership.
+BHSI also participates whenever the Consumer Product Safety Commission holds a meeting to discuss the Federal bicycle helmet standard.
+We will provide a representative to any CPSC helmet standard meetings organized during the year.
+We will also continue to cover CPSC meetings on other helmet-related subjects, and periodic meetings of the International Consumer Product Health and Safety Organization where CPSC staff brief the membership.
 We are encouraging CPSC to update their 1999 bicycle helmet standard.
 We submit comments on the Commission's actions such as this one from a manufacturer requesting an exemption from the bicycle helmet standard.

 5. Participation in Other Organizations

-- Newsletter.
-The Web is our main publishing outlet, and BHSI will continue to send its email newsletter, The Helmet Update to over 700 helmet researchers, promoters, manufacturers, standards committee members, press, medical researchers and interested helmet users.
+- Newsletter The web is our main publishing outlet, and BHSI will continue to send its email newsletter, The Helmet Update to over 500 helmet researchers, promoters, manufacturers, standards committee members, press, medical researchers and interested helmet users.
 We send new issues only when there is news, rather than working up filler to keep up a set publication schedule.
 We discontinued our paper newsletter in 2004.
 You can be on our email list by sending us an email request.
-We send about five or six newsletters per year.
+We send about five or six Updates per year.

-- Pamphlets.
-BHSI will update the Buyer's Guide to Bicycle Helmets and A Bicycle Helmet for My Child at least twice during the year.
-We will also keep current our pamphlet on How to Fit a Bicycle Helmet and our pamphlet on Teaching Your Child to Ride a Bicycle.
-We send out paper duplicating masters of our pamphlets, but many users download the files and print them locally.
+- Pamphlets BHSI will update the Buyer's Guide to Bicycle Helmets and A Bicycle Helmet for My Child at least once during the year.
+We will also keep current our pamphlet on How to Fit a Bicycle Helmet and other fact sheets that we provide.
+We send out paper duplicating masters of our pamphlets, but many users download the files now and print them locally.

-- Helmets for the Current Season.
-Each year BHSI researches and publishes a page on helmets on the market for the coming year.
+- Helmets for the Current Season Each year BHSI researches and publishes a page on helmets on the market for the coming year.
 We do the research as time permits throughout the calendar year.
 In the past, most of the info was collected at trade shows, but with Interbike discontinued and Eurobike on hold due to the pandemic we do not anticipate traveling this year.

-- Helmet Standards Comparison.
-BHSI will publish on the Web at least one annual update of our technical standards study comparing eleven international bicycle helmet standards.
+- Helmet Standards Comparison BHSI will publish on the web at least one annual update of our technical standards study comparing eleven international bicycle helmet standards.
 This year we will add the ASTM standards for downhill mountain biking and BMX cycling, as well as the new Dutch standard for electric bicycles.

-- Frequently Asked Questions About Bicycle Helmets.
-BHSI will update this writeup explaining many aspects of helmet design and performance to reflect new developments.
+- Frequently Asked Questions About Bicycle Helmets BHSI will update this FAQ writeup explaining many aspects of helmet design and performance to reflect new developments.

-- Materials for local helmet promotion campaigns.
-We update our Helmet Promotion Toolkit, a package of materials from numerous sources, frequently during the year.
+- Materials for local helmet promotion campaigns We update our Helmet Promotion Toolkit, a package of materials from numerous sources, frequently during the year.
 We add new materials as they become available and update content.
-The Toolkit is entirely available on the Web, but we still receive numerous requests for it on paper.
-It includes pamphlet duplicating masters, a CD with our entire Web site and three DVDs with bicycle safety and helmet safety videos.
+The Toolkit is entirely available on the web, but we still receive some requests for it on paper.
+We send pamphlet duplicating masters and a CD with our entire website.
+We also send five DVDs with bicycle safety and helmet safety videos.
 Demand for the Toolkit has decreased as more teachers and local program organizers rely more on downloading online information, and as the pandemic has reduced in-person safety instruction.

-- List of Mandatory Helmet Laws.
-We keep our list of mandatory helmet laws current with frequent updates.
+- List of Mandatory Helmet Laws We keep our list of mandatory helmet laws current with frequent updates.
 The pace of new laws has slowed almost to a halt, but states and localities have been adding new ebike laws, so we have a page up on those as well.

 7. Briefings and background materials for the media

 BHSI makes a special effort to provide materials to media people working on helmet articles or programs.
-Many researchers make use of our Web site, where we have a Press Room section and a Quote of the Day for those on tight deadlines.
+Many researchers make use of our website, where we have a Press Room section and a Quote of the Day for those on tight deadlines.
 Although the quote not may be current, we respond promptly to press emails to firstname.lastname@example.org or phone calls to 703-486-0100 as well.

 BHSI remains an all-volunteer organization, paying no salaries or rent.
 About 80% of our budget goes into program expenses.
-We operate on a budget of about $11,000, sustained by donations from bicycle riders who believe in this work.
-We remain an all-volunteer organization, paying no salaries.
-The substantial increase this year represents new projects and lab testing.
-We have posted our budget details.
+We operate on a budget between $10,000 and $15,000 per year, sustained by donations from bicycle riders who believe in this work.
 We do not accept funding from helmet manufacturers or any organization involved in the retail sale of helmets.
 That includes independent bicycle shops.
-Checks made out to "Washington Area Bicyclist Association -- BHSI" are welcome from anyone else!
+Checks made out to us or credit card and paypal donations are welcome from anyone else!
 We can't accept anonymous donations, though.
 BHSI is a 501(c)(3) tax-exempt organization, so all donations are tax-deductible under IRS rules, and our confirmation letter from the IRS is here.
 To promote the fullest possible distribution we do not charge for our Toolkit for Helmet Promotion Programs and other materials.
 We can certainly put all donations to good use!

 BHSI is located at 4611 Seventh Street South, Arlington, VA 22204-1419.
-Our telephone number is 703-486-0100 for voice and voicemail.
-Our email address is email@example.com.
-Our Web server is at www.helmets.org or can still be accessed at our original URL, www.bhsi.org
+You can contact us here.
+Our website is at helmets.org, our registered trade name, or can still be accessed at our original URL, bhsi.org.